cosmos/sdk-tutorials/ida-customizations/ida-course/exercise-week2.md

 ## What you need to do

-You need to run a Ignite command to create a new Protobuf type and its associated keeper functions that follows this description:
+You need to run an Ignite command to create a new Protobuf type and its associated keeper functions that follows this description:

 1. The name is `WorldParams`.
 2. It has 3 params exactly, no more, no less: